HermesBoots/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 Printing the last digit of a random number and comparing it to five.

 ## I Sometimes Suffer from Insomnia.
 And When I Can't Fall Asleep, I Play What I Call the Alphabet Game
-Printing the lower case alphabet using just two calls to `printf` and a loop.
+Printing the lower case alphabet using just two calls to `putchar` and a loop.

+## When I Was Having That Alphabet Soup, I Never Thought That It Would Pay Off
+Printing the lower case alphabet using just two calls to `puchar`, a loop, and a short conditional block.